ManiChandana1215/Tasklist/README.md

-# This project about a basic Java application that allows users to create a task list.
-Users should be able to add,remove, and list tasks.
-The program should have a simple text-based user interface
+# This is a simple task list application using Java.
+By this java application,one can add new tasks, save them delete them if need.
+The java user interface is implemented using java swing and awt.